NWChemEx/.github/docs/source/community/pull_requests.rst

 #.
 Testing

    - As a scientific code we need to be reliable and reproducible.
-   - NWChemEx is a big project, can be very difficult to understand ramifications of a change.
-Can be caught be testing.
+   - NWChemEx is a big project, so it can be very difficult to understand ramifications of a change.
+These changes can be caught by appropriate testing.

 Patches